 Tax Returns for Self Employed Dog Breeders

 When you become a dog breeder, you’ll need to follow the rules of HMRC self assessment.
-You’ll need to submit a tax return online declaring your income and expenses once a year by 31 January, as well as paying tax twice a year by 31 January and 31 July.
+You’ll need to submit a tax return online (SA100 form) declaring your income and expenses once a year by 31 January.
+This is in addition to paying tax twice a year by 31 January and 31 July.

 Keeping Tax Records

 As a dog breeder, you’re legally required to keep records and paperwork that support all your income and expenses and hold onto them for 6 years.
 That way if HMRC ever asks how you arrived at the figures on your tax return, you’ll be able to show them evidence.

 Your records include things like receipts from clients and receipts for any expenses you may wish to claim, along with bank statements.